viperleed/viperleed/doc/content/calc/sections/domain_calculation.rst

     :caption: Example directory tree for a domain calculation.

     my_domain_calc/
     ├── Domain_1/          <-- Created by calc at initialization
     │   ├── OUT/           <-- Created by calc at end
-    │   │   ├── POSCAR_OUT
+    │   │   ├── POSCAR
-    │   │   ├── VIBROCC_OUT
+    │   │   ├── VIBROCC
     │   │   └── ...
     │   ├── SUPP/          <-- Created by calc at end
     │   │   ├── POSCAR_bulk